Krupuk: Development of starch-based crackers

 Alongside these skin-based varieties, starch-based crackers developed as a distinct preparation method and eventually became the predominant form across Southeast Asia.
 Their emergence is often linked to broader food practices in Asia, where root crops, grains and seafood formed important components of the diet.
 Mixing starch with ingredients such as fish, shrimp or tubers and then drying the mixture provided a practical way to preserve and extend food resources, and similar techniques appear to have arisen independently in multiple parts of maritime and coastal Southeast Asia.

-In the Mekong Delta of Vietnam, bánh phồng tôm developed in areas where rice cultivation and shrimp farming were central to local livelihoods, with production in Sa Đéc becoming particularly prominent during the 19th-century Nguyễn dynasty.
-Through trade along the South China Sea, these prawn crackers circulated widely and showed close similarities to varieties found elsewhere in maritime Southeast Asia.
-Comparable preparations were also made in southern China, particularly in Fujian and Guangdong, where shrimp paste and rice flour were combined to produce xiāpiàn.
-Maritime exchange, especially through Hokkien and Teochew merchants, facilitated the spread of such crackers into Southeast Asia, where they were adapted to local tastes and ingredients.

 In the Malay Peninsula, local tradition traces the origin of keropok udang (prawn crackers) to the 16th century, when leftover prawn heads from a feast were used to prepare the first crackers.
 By the 19th century, keropok was documented by the Malay writer Abdul Kadir Munsyi, who noted its production in the Kuantan region.
 The tradition also extended to the Philippines, where a related preparation known as kropeck is believed to have been introduced through early contact with Malay communities prior to Spanish colonisation.
 Made from shrimp or fish paste combined with flour and dried before frying, it became a familiar snack and remains widely consumed.

+In the Mekong Delta of Vietnam, bánh phồng tôm developed in areas where rice cultivation and shrimp farming were central to local livelihoods, with production in Sa Đéc becoming particularly prominent during the 19th-century Nguyễn dynasty.
+These showed close similarities to varieties found elsewhere in maritime Southeast Asia.
+Maritime exchange, especially through Hokkien and Teochew merchants, facilitated the spread of comparable preparations to southern China, particularly in Fujian and Guangdong, where shrimp paste and rice flour were combined to produce xiāpiàn.